onflow/flow-nft/README.md

 ## Running automated tests

 You can find automated tests in the `lib/go/test/nft_test.go` file.
 It uses the transaction templates that are contained in the `lib/go/templates/templates.go` file.
 Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
 We are working on making all of this public so anyone can run tests, but haven't completed this work yet.

+### How to improve NFT discoverability

+Wallets like Blocto may use the [Alchemy API](https://alchemyapi.io/) to discover and display NFT collections.
+In order to get an NFT collection listed on Alchemy, you should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract).

 ## Bonus features